-Our new blog series aims to celebrate the personal meaning of the cultural and creative industries to people, from industry professionals, students and general audiences.
+Our new blog series celebrates the personal meaning of the cultural and creative industries to people, from industry professionals, students and general audiences.
 This month, Film & Media student Andre describes his journey from a creative learner to a final year student looking to make his first steps in the world of film-making.

 Throughout my life, I always knew I was a creative learner: during school, the subjects I thrived in were Drama & Theatre, Catering, P.E, Art (I wasn’t great, but I enjoyed it), and Media.
 It’s not that I hated the more theoretical subjects like Geography; I just always felt more engaged when it was time to express my creativity.